agentdavo/microGLES/README.md

     logger_shutdown();
 }
 ```
+`thread_pool_wait()` uses an internal pending-task counter to know when all work has completed.
+Call it before destroying contexts or framebuffers to avoid tasks touching freed memory.

 Compile with `-DENABLE_PROFILE` or run any program with `--profile` to record per-stage timings.
 Without the flag, tasks still execute but no profiling counters are recorded.
 Set `MICROGLES_THREADS` to override the default thread count (number of online